ThomasPericoi/ASCIIPrinter/README.md

 # ASCII Printer

-Small tool that allows you to easily print ASCII arts in your console.
+Small script that allows you to easily print colorful ASCII arts in your Javascript console.

-## How does it work ?
+## How does it work?

 ### By Name